 Home to numerous new mobility participants as well as innovative business models, Brazil - in addition to Mexico - is the benchmark of Latin America when it comes to new mobility solutions.

-Ride-hailing services have been on the rise over the past few years.
-In 2017, the company with the largest market share was US-based Uber, followed by Brazil's 99 (formerly 99 Taxi), and then Spain's Cabify.
-In January 2018, local firm 99 was acquired by China's leading ride-hailing company Didi Chuxing.
+- Ride-hailing services have been on the rise over the past few years.
+The market leader in Brazil is US-based Uber, followed by Brazil's 99 (formerly 99 Taxi), and then Spain's Cabify.